david-drew/OpenVINO-Custom-Layers/2019.r1.1/Intel OpenVino 2019 R1.1 Custom Layers Tutorial Windows 7.26.2019.md

 To run the custom layer on the CPU during inference, the edited extension C++ source code must be compiled to create a *.so* shared library used by the Inference Engine.
 In the following steps, we will now compile the extension C++ library.

-1. First, we run the following commands to use CMake to setup for compiling:

-Move to the Inference Engine samples directory.
+1. Move to the Inference Engine samples directory.

    Either navigate through explorer or change directory on the CLI to move to the top of the OpenVINO samples directory

 ```bash
 cd %OV%\deployment_tools\inference_engine\samples
 ```

-Then run the build samples script:
+2. Run the build samples script:

 ```
 build_samples_msvc